GiovanniStephens/cardinality-constrained-optimisation/README.md

 I want to be able to run the optimisation on forward-looking variances and covariances and forecast returns.
 I am not sure how I would go about doing this, however.
 (Food for thought!)

-## Basic Back-Test Plan

-One basic validation for the optimisation method is to run and out of sample backtest.
-This can be done by creating N optimal portfolios optimised on the data 3 and 2 years ago.
-You can then compare their performance on the last year against N random optimal portfolios, and N random portfolios.

-My initial guess is that the first group of cardinality-constrained optimal portfolios would perform better than the second group of random optimal portfolios.
-The random selection of ETFs that have been optimally allocated should perform better than just a random allocation with a random selection of ETFs.

-I would need N >= 30 to be able to compare the performance of the two groups, but I would rather it be done on like 100 or 200 portfolios.
-The issue is that it takes quite a while to run the cardinality-constrained optimisation at this stage.
-I may have to just create a quick optimal portfolio with fewer GA children per generations and generations.
-(Hopefully, this still creates better results than the random optimal portfolios).

-The comparison of the 3 groups would be on Sharpe Ratio, which is the training objective function.
-The average Sharpe ratio for the cardinality-constrained portfolios should should be greater than the random selection of ETFs optimised, and it needs to be statistically significant.

 ## Forecasting Returns

 One approach could be to fit multiple forecasting models to each of the ETFs to get a forecast of the returns.
 It would be quite slow, so I would need to pre-estimate all of the expected returns ahead of time and then run the optimisation.